solohin/test-project/README.md

 - success - Note has found or not
 - error_message - Error text for user (only if success === false)
-- notes - array, contains on elements:
+- notes - array, contains:
     - id - Note id
     - text - Users comment to note
     - calories - Amount of calories in the note
     - user_id - Who posted the note.
 Works only for ROLE_ADMIN.
     - time - Time of note in format "hh:mm", for example "23:57"
     - date - Date of note in format "dd.mm.yyyy", for example "31.12.2016"
+    - daily_normal - if the total for that day is less than expected number of calories per day
+- total_calories -  summ of calories in all notes

 ### Constants